 - Brass multi-light floor lamp.
 This one is better for lighting tasks.

-I hope these rules give you a few key things to look for if you have a dark room.
+I hope these rules give you a few key things to look for if you are looking for lighting options for a dark room.
 Maximum wattage is king!
 If you’re using LED bulbs, that is Lumens instead of watts.

 learn more lamps and lighting, check out these posts that cover all the details to make sure you get the right lamp for your space.
 Want to learn more about regular incandescent bulbs vs LEDs?